Richienb/render-gif/README.md

 Type: `(data: ArrayLike) => void`

 The callback to provide each rendered frame to.
+The data is a png encoded as a Uint8ClampedArray.

 #### options